1Ridwan/k8s-project/README.md

 This project integrates **GitHub Actions**, **Helmfile**, and **ArgoCD** into a fully automated GitOps pipeline.

-### 🔧 1.
-CI: Build and Push Stage
+### Pipeline 1: Terraform
-- **GitHub Actions** triggers on every push or pull request to the `main` branch.
+- **GitHub Actions** triggers on every push on changes to ./terraform
 - The workflow:
+  1. Runs terraform linting.
-  1. Runs **Checkov** to scan Terraform and Kubernetes manifests for security issues.
+  2. Runs **Checkov** to scan Terraform and Kubernetes manifests for security issues.
+  3. Creates a terraform plan and saves this as a manifest file to be used in the next step.
+  4. Runs terraform apply using the exact same plan from step 3 by using the artifact

+### Pipeline 2: Automated Deployment with ArgoCD
+- **Helmfile** declaratively manages all Helm charts for cluster add-ons (e.g., Nginx Ingress Controller, Cert-Manager, Prometheus, Grafana)
+- **ArgoCD** monitors the Git repository for changes to any manifest file
-  2. Builds the **Docker image** of the 2048 app.
+  1. Builds the **Docker image** of the 2048 app.
-  3. Pushes the image to **Amazon ECR**.
+  2. Pushes the image to **Amazon ECR**.
-  4. Updates the image tag inside Kubernetes manifest or Helm values files using the SHA of the build workflow for clear visibility of which workflow created the image.
+  3. Updates and commits the image tag inside the Kubernetes manifest file using the SHA of the build workflow for clear visibility of which workflow created the image.

-### 🚀 2.
-CD: Automated Deployment with ArgoCD + Helmfile
-- **Helmfile** declaratively manages all Helm charts for cluster add-ons (e.g., Nginx Ingress Controller, Cert-Manager, Prometheus, Grafana).
-- **ArgoCD** monitors the Git repository for changes to any manifest file.
-- When a commit is detected:
+- When the commit is detected:
-  1. ArgoCD automatically **synchronises** the desired state with the live cluster.
+  4. ArgoCD automatically **synchronises** the desired state with the live cluster.
-  2. New application pods are deployed using rolling updates (old pods remain active until the new ones are healthy).
+  5. New application pods are deployed using rolling updates (old pods remain active until the new ones are healthy).

 This enables **zero-downtime deployments**, **version-controlled infrastructure**, and **rapid feature rollout** by simply committing code changes.

 ---

-## Security

-- **Security Groups** enforce least privilege:
-  - ALB allows only HTTP/HTTPS ingress from the public internet.
-  - EKS worker nodes accept traffic only from trusted sources.
-- **IAM Roles** follow the principle of least privilege:
-  - Worker node role allows pulling from ECR.
-- **Checkov** scans all Terraform and manifest code for security misconfigurations.

 ## Security

 - **EKS Pod Identity (Replacing IRSA):**